DPIRD-DMA/VegRanger/README.md

 # VegRanger
-Veg type predictions in rangelands
+Viewer for veg type predictions in rangelands.